abhiTronix/vidgear/docs/help/get_help.md

 &thinsp;

-## Join our Gitter Community channel
+## Join our Gitter Community channel :material-chat-processing:

 > Have you come up with some new idea 💡 or looking for the fastest way troubleshoot your problems